Drive sales on autopilot with ecommerce-focused featuresSee Features

 With recommended products, you’re aiming at one thing alone: getting the customer to buy again, quickly.

-Let’s look at some great examples of follow up emails that you can use for your WooCommerce store.
+Let’s look at some great cases of follow-ups that you can use as inspiration for your own WooCommerce post-purchase email templates:

 #1 Crate & Barrel